thousandbrainsproject/tbp.monty/rfcs/salience_maps.md

 The system proposed here doesn't have an exact 1:1 relationship with the superior colliculus, but they do rhyme.
 The `SalienceMapSM` resembles the visual-only superficial layer of the SC, while the `GoalStateSelector` is perhaps most similar to the SC's intermediate layer.
 The `GoalStateSelector` also resembles the SC in they both act as the input into the motor system.

 Note: there is one part of our code that already implements SC-like behavior -- `GetGoodView`.
 This code uses raw sensor data and coordinates obtained via `DepthTo3DLocations`.
 With this data, it decides where it ought to look, and computes the necessary "look" actions used directly by the motor system.
 Niels has proposed reworking `GetGoodView` as an intermediate step to guide the development of this new system.
-I haven't given it much thought yet, but givenn that `GetGoodView` employs both translating and orienting actions, it could be an interesting spot to explore how motor systems decide which actions to perform to achiev a goal state.
+I haven't given it much thought yet, but given that `GetGoodView` employs both translating and orienting actions, it could be an interesting spot to explore how motor systems decide which actions to perform to achieve a goal state.

 # Footnotes
-<a name="footnote_1">[^1]</a> Other approaches aimed at improving robustness under a multi-object, mixed observation setting are also being developed.
-See [RFC 9](https://github.com/thousandbrainsproject/tbp.monty/pull/196) for an LM-centric solution.
+[^1] For more discussion on how evidence drop-offs indicate changes to the sensed object's identity, see [RFC 9](https://github.com/thousandbrainsproject/tbp.monty/pull/196).
+Also see [here](https://thousandbrainsproject.readme.io/docs/use-off-object-observations) for a general discussion about how off-object observations may be used in the future.

+[^2] While this document is focused on inference, the model-free mechanisms proposed in this RFC seem well-suited to help improve unsupervised learning.

+[^3]: This should be true with a random-walk policy, but I'm not sure it'll hold when saccade targets are chosen differently.